psxjt5/inventree-bambu-plugin/README.md

 This plugin requires the [Inventree-3D-Printing](https://github.com/psxjt5/inventree-3d-printing) plugin to be installed (which provides the ```3D Printer``` machine type).

+To aid with developing 3D printer plugins for other printer types, a significant amount of the functionality of this plugin will soon be moving into the [Inventree-3D-Printing](https://github.com/psxjt5/inventree-3d-printing), enabling elements such as the dashboard widget to work across all connected printers (and not just Bambu Lab ones).

 ## Current Capabilities
 Development of this plugin is still ongoing.
 Current capabilities include the ability to:
 - Add a printer into InvenTree's Machine Registry (within the Admin Center).